grymoire7/sma/README.md

 ### Adding subjects and updating questions

-1. To add a new subject or update questions, modify the JSON files in the `src/data` directory.
-Each subject has its own file containing an array of questions.
+1. To add a new subject or update questions, modify the JavaScript files in the `src/data` directory.
+Each subject has its own file (e.g., `subject-data-spanish.js`) that exports a default object containing the subject's questions organized by categories.
    Follow the existing format to ensure compatibility.

+2. If you are adding a new subject, you need to:
+   - Create a new data file in `src/data/` (e.g., `subject-data-newsubject.js`)
-2. If you are adding a new subject, add a new entry in `src/config/subjects.js` in the `subjects` array for the new subject.
+   - Add a new entry in `src/config/subjects.js` in the `subjects` array
+   - Add a new case in the `loadSubjectData` function's switch statement

 That's it!
 The app will automatically pick up the new subject and/or questions and display them.